limex/OpenSwitchMaps/README.md

 This is a clone from ![tankaru/OpenSwitchMaps](https://github.com/tankaru/OpenSwitchMaps).
 Kudos for the great work!!

 ## Motivation for clone
-+ Too many outdated maps, some cleanup done.
++ Outdated maps, some cleanup done.
+Added new maps
 + Switched behavour in the Map Popup: Left Click now opens in new Tab, Middle Click opens in same Tab

 ## Install